 - 1. Boot into "safe mode with networking".
-This is required for the FortiClient installer to download the latest signature packages from the Fortinet Distribution Network. - 2.
+The FortiClient installer requires this mode to download the latest signature packages from the Fortinet Distribution Network. - 2.
 Run the FortiClient installer.

 This scans the entire file system.
 A log file is generated in the logs subdirectory.
 If a virus is found, it is quarantined.
 When complete, reboot into normal mode and run the FortiClient installer to complete the installation.